Simple Balsamic Mustard Dressing Recipe

 • Balsamic vinegar: I always reach for a well-aged balsamic when making this dressing — it adds just the right mix of tanginess, natural sweetness, and depth.
 A good vinegar really makes a difference here.

-• Dijon mustard: This ingredient pulls double duty — its sharp, clean flavor balances the vinegar, and it also acts as a natural emulsifier to help the dressing stay smooth and well-blended.
+• Dijon mustard: This ingredient pulls double duty — it’s sharp, clean flavor balances the vinegar, and it also acts as a natural emulsifier to help the dressing stay smooth and well-blended.

 See recipe card below for full information on ingredients and quantities.